The Independence Party is a true grassroots political organization.

-Under a new law passed during the budget negotiations and during the height of New York's COVID pandemic, lawmakers rushed through a bill to require political parties to receive 2% of the vote — or 130,000 votes— whichever is greater, in the presidential or gubernatorial election, in order to maintain ballot status in New York.
+Under a law passed during the 2021 budget negotiations and during the height of New York's COVID pandemic, lawmakers rushed through a bill to require political parties to receive 2% of the vote — or 130,000 votes— whichever is greater, in the presidential or gubernatorial election, in order to maintain ballot status in New York.
+The IPNY did not meet this greater threshold.
+The Green Party and the Libertarian Party also failed to meet the higher threshold.
+The SAM Party did not choose to run a candidate for President in 2020.
+Candidates must now circulate independent nominating petitions to get on the ballot.

 Here is the text of the portion of their analysis focused on the minor parties but feel free to click the link above to read their entire report, which is focused on the campaign finance portion of the law.
 Once again, the information below is from